Unique identifier for a provisioner, that can supply specified

 5 days into the future

-List of scopes (or scope-patterns) that the task is
+List of scopes that the task is authorized to use during its execution.

 Task-specific payload following worker-specific format.